abhinavdayal/DepthMask/Readme.md

 ##### Test Loss
 ![DNN1](DNN1_testloss.png)

-We found that the network had too much **checker board** issue and was not training that well so we updated it as below.
+I found that the network had too much **checker board** issue and was not training that well so I updated it as below.
+I reduced amount of dilation in atrous convolutions and replaced transposed conv with pixel shuffle.
+The resulting netowrk improved further.
+Traned for 20 epochs with LR of 0.0002 and another 10 epochs with LR of 0.00002.
+Results can be seen below.
+The loss did not decrease beyond 125K though.

 ### Updated Network